Hibiikiii/Hibiikiii/README.md

 # Hi there, Leon here! 👋

 My name is Leon, also called Hibiikiii.
-I'm a founder of [FrostFightStudios](https://frostfightstudios.com), and an Indie Developer.
+I'm a founder of [FrostFightStudios](https://frostfightstudios.com), and a Indie Developer.

 - 📫 Want to get in contact with me?
 No problem!
 [Twitter](https://twitter.com/RealHibiikiii), [Mail](mailto:leon.e@frostfightstudios.com) or Discord: Leon.#8871
 - 🔭 Working in my Studio on a game called [Afterfall](https://playafterfall.com).
 My primary Programming Languages are C++ (With a focus on Unreal Engine).